-3.5.2 Profile indicators
+3.5.3 Profile indicators

-75. This paragraph provides examples of low risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile.

-(a) Clients - Low Risk Indicators

-- clients who are actively employed with a regular source of income which is consistent with the employment being undertaken; - clients with private wealth, where the source is identified as legitimate; and - clients represented by those whose appointment is subject to court approval or ratification (such as executors).

-(b) Products and services - Low Risk Indicators

-- products where the provider does not permit third party investment or repayment and the ability to make or receive payments to or from third parties is restricted. - 76.
-This paragraph provides examples of high risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile.
+- 79. This paragraph provides examples of low risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile. - (a) Clients Low Risk Indicators - clients who are actively employed with a regular source of income which is consistent with the employment being undertaken; - clients with private wealth, where the source is identified as legitimate; and - clients represented by those whose appointment is subject to court approval or ratification (such as executors). - (b) Products and services Low Risk Indicators - products where the provider does not permit third party investment or repayment and the ability to make or receive payments to or from third parties is restricted.

-(a) Clients - High Risk Indicators

-- complex ownership structures, which can make it easier to conceal underlying beneficial owners and beneficiaries; - structures where there is no apparent legitimate economic or other rationale; - an individual who is a Politically Exposed Person (PEP) and/or association with a location which carries a higher exposure to the possibility of corruption; - an individual who may be regarded as a commercially exposed person because of his or her position as a senior executive of a well known commercial enterprise; - clients based in, or conducting business in or through, a Non Cooperative Country or Territory (NCCT) or a country or territory with known higher levels of corruption or organised crime, or involved in illegal drug production/ processing/distribution, or associated with terrorism; - clients engaging in business activities which themselves are regarded as sensitive including internet gaming, gambling (internet or otherwise), pornography, arms trading or the provision of military security services; - clients based in, or conducting business in or through, a country or territory which does not or insufficiently applies the FATF Recommendations; - involvement of an introducer from a country or territory which does not have an adequate AML/CFT infrastructure; - requests to adopt undue levels of secrecy with a transaction; and

-- business relationships where the source of wealth and source of funds cannot be easily verified or where the audit trail has been deliberately broken and/ or unnecessarily layered. - (b) Products and Services High Risk Indicators - hold mail or retained mail arrangements; - significant and/or frequent cash transactions; and - inappropriate delegation of authority. - 77.
-A prescribed business must ensure that where, in a particular client/product/service/delivery channel combination, any one aspect of the business relationship is considered to carry a high risk of money laundering or terrorist financing, the overall risk of the business relationship is treated as high risk.
+- 80. This paragraph provides examples of high risk indicators for clients and for products and services which a prescribed business may consider when preparing a profile. - (a) Clients High Risk Indicators - complex ownership structures, which can make it easier to conceal underlying beneficial owners and beneficiaries; - structures where there is no apparent legitimate economic or other rationale; - an individual who is a Politically Exposed Person (PEP) and/or association with a location which carries a higher exposure to the possibility of corruption; - an individual who may be regarded as a commercially exposed person because of his or her position as a senior executive of a well known commercial enterprise; - clients based in, or conducting business in or through, a Non Cooperative Country or Territory (NCCT) or a country or territory with known higher levels of corruption or organised crime, or involved in illegal drug production/ processing/distribution, or associated with terrorism; - clients engaging in business activities which themselves are regarded as sensitive including internet gaming, gambling (internet or otherwise), pornography, arms trading or the provision of military security services; - clients based in, or conducting business in or through, a country or territory which does not or insufficiently applies the FATF Recommendations; - involvement of an introducer from a country or territory which does not have an adequate AML/CFT infrastructure; - requests to adopt undue levels of secrecy with a transaction; and - business relationships or occasional transactions where the source of wealth and source of funds cannot be easily verified or where the audit trail has been deliberately broken and/or unnecessarily layered. - (b) Products and Services High Risk Indicators - complex structures of legal persons and/or legal arrangements; - hold mail or retained mail arrangements; - significant and/or frequent cash transactions; and - inappropriate delegation of authority. - 81.
+A prescribed business must ensure that where, in a particular client/product/ service/delivery channel combination, any one aspect of the business relationship or occasional transaction is considered to carry a high risk of money laundering or terrorist financing, the overall risk of the business relationship or occasional transaction is treated as high risk.